TeamShad0w/ShadowBot2.0/README.md

 The upgraded version of the ShadowBot

+just to be clear, this is a french bot and if we speak in english that because u know just one language.
+So, here is the little brother of ShadowBot, born alone in the dark place of a little french server that u will never know...(his name is Shadow, don't u dare ask why). but, by seing his big bro, abandonned, weak and mocked, he swear "I WILL BE THE KING OF THE DISCORC BOT !"(i hope u get it) and start his hard way,but with rage, to be harder, better, faster, stronger.

 <!-- TODO : maybe write a short story about shadow bot 1.0 and his brother ? -->
 ## License